vwout/zkaccess-c3-lua/README.md

 set_debug(debug_on_off)
 ```

 Sets or unsets debug mode.
-In debug mode, the library prints a lot of detailed internal information, specifically regarding protocol binaries.
+In debug mode, the library prints a lot of detailed internal information, specifically regarding protocol binary data.